Arthur Villanueva: Early life

 Villanueva is the second youngest of 12 children in their family.
 His father died when he was 15, leaving his mother to raise the family.
 To help his mother, he started driving a tricycle, making him to earn as much as 100 pesos ($2.50 USD) a day.
-Despite of these hardships, he was able to finish high school and immediately proceeded to college with AB Mathematics course.
+Despite these hardships, he was able to finish high school and immediately proceeded to college with AB Mathematics course.

 King as often called by his friends, is also an avid chess player.
 He earned 4 medals competing inner-city chess tournaments during his elementary and high school years.
 According to him, one of his greatest achievement, was coming in 2nd place in a tournament in 2004 against the best players in their hometown.

-The young Villanueva started boxing at the age of 16, losing only 7 out of his 50 amateur fights.
-He turned professional at age of 19.
+The young Villanueva started boxing at the age of 16 and lost only 7 out of his 50 amateur fights.
+He turned professional at the age of 19.